 The primary appeal of this movement has always been its exceptional finishing.
-Close examination with a loupe reveals beautiful decoration which surpasses some so-called haute horlogerie movements.
+Close examination with a loupe reveals beautiful decoration that surpasses some so-called Haute Horlogerie movements.

 A few weeks ago at Baselworld, Grand Seiko revealed a new movement based on the hi-beat caliber 9S85, the new caliber 9S86.
 It is an evolution of the caliber 9S85, incorporating a GMT function.
 Whilst Grand Seiko has offered some superb GMT timepieces previously, including a personal favorite, the SBGM029 featuring the caliber 9S66 this is the first time the company has made a hi-beat movement with a GMT function.

 Grand Seiko has produced three versions of the model.
 Namely, a limited edition model, featuring a verdant green dial and restricted to only 600 pieces, and two non-limited variants, with white and black dials.
 The distinctive green dial is said to be inspired by Mt.
 Iwate, a mountain visible from the brand’s Shizukuishi Watch Studio where all Grand Seiko mechanical watches are designed, manufactured, and assembled by hand.